19th March 2019

 One of our greatest frustrations is that we are often unable to help the children who need us the most, since they are not brought to see us.
 Help us spread the word and educate other families.
 Help us reach the kids that need us the most – please share this blog amongst friends, family, School parent networks and Facebook communities.

 Thanks for reading.
-For more information on Children’s Teeth check out the NHS website
+For more information on Children’s Teeth and preventing tooth decay check out the NHS website